 Is It Safe To Drive With a Bad Brake Master Cylinder

 The brake master cylinder plays an important role.
-It has a function to converts the force of your foot into hydraulic pressure.
-By pressing the brake pedal, the master cylinder releases the brake fluid into the braking system and your brakes are activated.
+It has a function to convert the force of your foot into hydraulic pressure.
+By pressing the brake pedal, the master cylinder releases the brake fluid into the braking system, and your brakes are activated.

-When the mater cylinder is bad, it usually means that there is some internal damage with the seals and the braking fluid can escape from the braking system.
+When the brake master cylinder is bad, it usually means that there is some internal damage with the seals and the braking fluid can escape from the braking system.
 Without the brake fluid, there can be no effective braking.

 How Does Brake Master Cylinder Work?

-The brake master cylinder is an important component of a vehicle.
-The brake master cylinder converts the force of the foot or fingers into hydraulic pressure.
 The master cylinder has a reservoir tank that contains the brake fluid and a cylinder.
 There are rubber piston cups which are located in the cylinder.
-The rubber piston cups form brake circuits.

 Since there are two brake circuits such a master cylinder is called a tandem brake master cylinder.
 The ports of the master cylinder are located in the upper part of the cylinder.
 The outlet ports for the brake lines which are connected to the brakes are located on the side of the cylinder.

 As soon as the driver presses the brake pedal, the push rod pushes the first rubber piston cup over the compensating port.
 Consequently, pressure builds up in the first brake circuit.
 As a result, the second rubber piston cup is moved over the second compensating port and pressure builds up in the second brake circuit.

 Occasionally, brake lines can leak or snap.
 For this reason, split brake systems are mandatory in many countries.
 If one brake circuit fails, the second one still works.